Mainz from WW, the winter harbor for housing construction - Dreikönigshof, Kupferbergterrassen and Baertschsiedlung

 Mainz from H-H, from the winter Harbor to Housing projects - Dreikönigshof, Kupferberterrassen and Baertschsiedlung

-A tour suggestion for first-time visitors to Mainz who are interested in architecture and want to see highlights.
+Suggestion for an architectural tour for first-time visitors to Mainz who are interested in architecture and would like to see the highlights.

-The Roman metropolis Mongontiacum, remains of it, will be seen repeatedly in the first part of the tour.
-In the second part, different residential construction projects dominate, each dealing with the topic of urbanity in their own way.
-In which direction you choose the tour is up to you.
-The tours in Mainz from C-C and Mainz from H-H can also be understood as suggestions and can be individually varied and combined.
+The Roman metropolis of Mongontiacum and its remains will be seen repeatedly in the first part of the architectural tour.
+The second part is dominated by various housing projects, each dealing with the theme of urbanity in its own way.
+It is up to you which direction you choose for the architectural tour.
+The Mainz tours by ZZ and Mainz by WW can also be seen as suggestions and can be individually varied and combined.

-In the proposed direction, we start at the Winterhafen, a former commercial port that has mainly been converted into a residential area.
-Nearby is the Museum of Ancient Shipping, in which a Roman ship found in the Rhine can be viewed.
-We then begin with the ascent and see the tunnels of the railway line that has been moved from the banks of the Rhine to this point.
-The former 'Mainz Süd' train station is now called the 'Roman Theater', as the trains here now almost roll across the stage of this ancient drama arena.
-Via the fortress we reach the church of St Stephan.
+In the suggested direction, the architectural tour begins at the Winterhafen, a former commercial port that has been converted into a residential area.
+Nearby is the Museum of Ancient Shipping, where a Roman ship found in the Rhine can be viewed.
+We then begin the ascent, seeing the tunnels of the railway line that was relocated from the banks of the Rhine to this location.
+The former 'Mainz Süd' train station is now called the 'Roman Theater', as the trains now almost roll over the stage of this ancient theater.
+On the architectural tour, we pass the fortress and reach St. Stephan's Church.
 Here, the Chagall windows are a tourist attraction and new school buildings are a destination for those interested in architecture.
-After crossing the steepest tram tracks in Germany, we reach the Dreikönigshof residential project designed by Swiss architects.
-The apartments here are oriented towards a series of inner courtyards (but without a king).
-A little further there is the housing area in Kästrich, from where the Kupferberg terrace offers a beautiful view of the city and the Taunus.
-Behind the train station, you think you have landed in another mountainous city in view of the steeply winding Baentschstrasse.
-The street, or rather the alley, opens up this peculiar housing development project from the beginning of the 20th century.
+After crossing the steepest tram tracks in Germany, we come to the Dreikönigshof housing project designed by Swiss architects.
+The apartments here are oriented towards a series of courtyards (although without a king).
+A little further on the architectural tour we reach the housing development in Kästrich, from where the Kupferberg terrace offers a beautiful view over the city and the Taunus.
+Behind the train station, looking at the narrow, steeply winding Baentschstrasse, you feel as if you have landed in another mountainous city.
+The street, or rather alley, opens up this peculiar housing densification project from the beginning of the 20th century.

 • Getting around: on foot